Daily Routines and Timetable in the Nursery School Classroom

 Sometimes children find it a little upsetting to say goodbye to you when you leave, and that can feel upsetting for you, too.
 We are very experienced in helping children to settle and usually find that it doesn’t take too long for their upset to pass.
 We will give you an “all’s well” phone call to reassure you a little later on.
 It is helpful if you can keep us informed of any changes at home, such as the arrival of a new baby or pet, so that we can talk about these things with your child and help them to navigate any questions or feelings that they may have.

 The children spend most of their session in “free flow play”, both indoors and outdoors.
 Our outdoor learning area is freely accessible to children all day, and features a sandpit, “treetop lookout”, a mud kitchen, garden, bird hide, and a story shed.
 The learning opportunities outside are endless and we have a large range of different materials and items such as tyres and pipes for the children to use in representational play: this is a fantastic way to combine imaginative play with major and minor motor skills, and for children to learn to work together with friends to achieve a shared aim.
 We take pride in our child led approach and really enjoy following the interests of the children and extending their learning in this way.
 We learn outside in all weathers: waterproofs and wellies are provided for the children.
 Please make sure your child has a hat and sun cream for sunny summer days, and appropriate wet weather and cold weather clothing.

 Inside our large, bright and spacious classroom, children find a variety of activities to choose from.
-Sand, water, playdough, paint and blocks are typically available as part of our continuous provision, along with our home corner and reading corner.
-In addition to this there are carefully planned activities designed to inspire children and extend their learning, and these are changed weekly.
+Sand, water, playdough, paint and blocks are typically available as part of our continuous provision, along with our home corner and reading area.
+In addition to this there are carefully planned activities designed to inspire children and extend their learning..